Certificate Program in Hydrogeology

 • Course listings: To see which courses will be offered when, check out the WMU course listings.
 You can also read course descriptions for geosciences classes here.

-• Academic advising: Confused about which classes to take, how to meet program requirements or what your progress is towards certificate completion?
-Confused about Graduate College forms or deadlines?
-All of these questions can be discussed with your faculty advisor, Dr. Dan Cassidy.
+• Academic advising: Do you have questions about which classes to take, how to meet program requirements or what your progress is towards certificate completion?
+Do you need more information about Graduate College forms or deadlines?
+All of these questions can be discussed with the Hydrogeology Certificate program advisor, Dr. Dan Cassidy.